estebanstifli/axiachat-ai/readme.txt

 3. Usage / Costs

 == Changelog ==
+= 1.2.0 =
+* Added: Tokens and tools in system instructions
+* Fix: In some installations, the MySQL foreign key was failing

 = 1.1.9 =
 * Added: Tools Test for debug
 * Added: Compatibility with the Simply Schedule Appointments booking plugin